sagarjauhari/BCIpy/README.md

 It will produce a PDF called Rplots.pdf with a page for each chart produced by the script.

 # License and Copyright
-Copyright 2013, 2014 Justis Grant Peters and Sagar Jauhari
+&copy; 2013, 2014 Justis Grant Peters and Sagar Jauhari

 This file is part of BCIpy.